j23414/mango-user-guide/quickstart.md

 ![](setwd.png)

 Now we're going to load 4 graph files.
 Go to **File/Open** and select "loadnet.txt".
+The file should be loaded into the **Editor** panel.